Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 6 I am amazed that you are so quickly deserting him who called you by the grace of Christ and are turning to a different gospel; 7 not that there is another, but there are some who trouble you and want to distort the gospel of Christ.
 8 But even if we or an angel from heaven should proclaim to you a gospel contrary to the one we preached to you, let him be accursed!
 9 As we said before, and now I say again, if anyone is proclaiming a gospel to you contrary to what you have received, let him be accursed!

-10 For now men I am now trying to persuade or God?
-Or am I seeking to please men?
-If I were still trying to please men, I would not be Christ’s slave.
+10 For am I now seeking the favor of men, or of God?
+Or am I striving to please men?
+If I were still trying to please men, I would not be a slave of Christ.

 Gospel Preached by Paul Comes from God